-In order to understand what is meant by the phrase "the God and Father of our Lord Jesus Christ," we have to first understand a few basic Biblical principles.
+In order to understand what is meant by the phrase "the God and Father of our Lord Jesus Christ, " we have to first understand a few basic biblical principles.
 First of all, God is a Trinity.
 This means that the single being who is God is expressed in three distinct, simultaneous persons: the Father, the Son, and the Holy Spirit.
 Jesus is the second person of the Trinity, the Word, who became flesh and dwelt among us (John 1:1, 14).
 Therefore, Jesus has two distinct natures.
 He is both God and man.
-As a man, it was necessary that He be born of a woman and, therefore, born under the Law (Galatians 4:4).
-Since He was under the Law, He was obligated to love God and worship Him.
-It says in Deuteronomy 6:5 that we are to love the Lord our God; and in Deuteronomy 6:13 we are told, "You shall fear only the Lord your God; and you shall worship Him, and swear by His name."
-So, Jesus had to obey the Law; and He had to worship God the Father.
-Therefore, we see that Jesus was a man who had to fulfill the law, which included worshipping God.
-But, because He is also the Son, then He is the Son by relation to the Father.
-Now we can understand why the text would say "the God and father of our Lord Jesus Christ."
+As a man, it was necessary that he be born of a woman and therefore born under the Law (Galatians 4:4).
+Since he was under the Law, he was obligated to love God and worship Him.
+It says in Deuteronomy 6:5 that we are to love the Lord our God, and in Deuteronomy 6:13 we are told, "You shall fear only the Lord your God; and you shall worship Him, and swear by His name."
+So, Jesus had to obey the Law, and he had to worship God the Father.
+Therefore, we see that Jesus was a man who had to fulfill the law, which included worshiping God.
+But, because he is also the Son then he is the Son by relation to the Father.
+Now we can understand why the text would say "the God and Father of our Lord Jesus Christ."

 - Romans 15:6, "that with one accord you may with one voice glorify the God and Father of our Lord Jesus Christ."

 - 2 Corinthians 1:3, "Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort."

 - Ephesians 1:3, "Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ."